zerebos/BetterDiscordAddons/Plugins/BetterFormattingRedux/README.md

  - BeardDesign#6223 - The CSS for the toolbar is a modified version of the CSS written by BeardDesign creator of Beard's Material Design Theme, a theme for BetterDiscord.
 His theme is compatible with several plugins so be sure to check it out [here](http://www.beard-design.com/discord-material-theme).

 ## Changelog

+#### 1.1.5

+ - Fixes toolbar not showing up in Canary/PTB
+ - Fixes not actually changing the text before sending in Canary/PTB

 #### 1.1.4